emm-jay-ahh/terminal_t1a3/README.md

 Here we can either enter a web address (e.g. www.google.com) or an IP address (e.g. 192.168.1.200).
-It will then ask for how many ping packets to send (3 - 4 is usually enough) This is a great tool for troubleshooting network connectivity internally and externally.
+It will then ask for how many ping packets to send (3 - 4 is usually enough) An excellent tool for troubleshooting network connectivity both internally and externally.

+100% packet loss indicates the host you are sending the pings to is either offline, ICMP has been disabled on the host, a firewall is blocking ICMP requests, or the address entered is incorrect

+Error:

+There are no errors displayed to the user.
+The only indication that you may have entered an incorrect address is 100% packet loss

 <br />